M5 Isle of Dawn, 24 miles per hex

 - Altitude — “The Aurora River has carved a gigantic network of canyon lands with 3,000-foot-high walls where the river enters the Thothian desert.”
 So the Southern Plateau towers 3,000 feet above Thothia, at least in the east.
 (M5 page 46b)

-- Immortals — Rathanos, a minor Energy Immortal in the pantheon of the Magian Fire Worshippers.
-(M5 pages 10, 11, 22, 45)
+- Rathanos, a minor Energy Immortal in the pantheon of the Magian Fire Worshippers, once worshipped by the ancient Thothians.
+(M5 pages 10, 11, 22, 45c)

 - Rivers — The map shows many rivers, all unlabelled; the text gives quite a lot of information on these.